Erdogan says Trump meeting with Arab, Muslim leaders on Gaza was ‘fruitful’

 Leaders met on the margins of a summit dominated by the global outcry against Israel’s war on Gaza, with a wave of diplomatic recognitions of the Palestinian state and demands that the two-year war that has killed at least 65,382 people be brought to a swift end.

-The summit saw the US, Israel’s chief arms supplier, that has traditionally acted as its diplomatic shield at the UN and beyond, appear increasingly isolated in its condemnation of other countries’ endorsement of Palestinian statehood, offering little indications that it might apply pressure on Tel Aviv to stop the war.
+The summit saw the US, Israel’s chief arms supplier, which has traditionally acted as its diplomatic shield at the UN and beyond, appear increasingly isolated in its condemnation of other countries’ endorsement of Palestinian statehood, offering little indication that it might apply pressure on Tel Aviv to stop the war.

 Trump had indicated in his marathon speech to the assembly that the endorsement by France, Britain, Canada, Australia, Portugal and others served to “encourage continued conflict” by giving Hamas a “reward for these horrible atrocities”, calling for an “immediate” end to the war without acknowledging the gravity of the humanitarian crisis in Gaza.